By Lindsay Christensen

 In addition to the foods I just mentioned, you may also want to include some functional foods that have demonstrated protective effects against mold and mycotoxins.
 Cocoa (yes, the main ingredient in chocolate!) has been found to reduce free radical production induced by mycotoxin exposure.
 The polyphenol luteolin, found in fresh herbs such as oregano, sage, and thyme, inhibits the cytotoxic and DNA-damaging effects of mycotoxins.
 Finally, chlorogenic acid – found in apples, pears, sweet potatoes, and coffee – and caffeic acid – found in artichokes, apples, berries, pears, and wine (low-mold wine, of course) – also reduce the toxic effects of ochratoxin.
 Adding these foods to your diet may further fortify your body against the harmful effects of mold and mycotoxins.

-Now, I’d love to hear from you?
+I’d love to hear from you.
 Has mold or mycotoxin exposure adversely affected your health?
 What strategies have you used to recover?
 Contact us at The Pratt Clinics.